-The Faculty organises an introductory programme and assigns a Faculty mentor to each Student enrolled in the study programme.
+The Faculty organises an introductory programme and assigns a faculty mentor for the first study year to each Student enrolled in the study programme.
 The mentor guides the learning process and supervises the personal growth of the Student.
-Close monitoring of Student performance and progress will help ensure that Students complete the study programme on schedule.
+Close monitoring of Student performance and progress will help ensure that Students complete the Research Master's programme on schedule.